sclchuck/obsidian-zotero-integration-sclchuck/README.md

 ```
 If there is return value in func, then this will leave that string here.

+with my template-SCLChuck.md in release, you can auto import note

 ## Help, the plugin doesn't load!